Moe Howard: Death and legacy

-Howard died of lung cancer at age 77 on May 4, 1975, at Cedars-Sinai Medical Center in Los Angeles, where he had been admitted a week earlier in April, just over three months after Larry Fine's death, and more than a month before his 78th birthday.
+Howard died of lung cancer at age 77 on May 4, 1975, at Cedars-Sinai Medical Center in Los Angeles, where he had been admitted a week earlier in April, just over three months after Larry Fine's death, and just short of his 78th birthday.
 He was a heavy smoker for much of his adult life.
-He was interred in an outdoor crypt at Culver City's Hillside Memorial Park Cemetery.
+He was entombed in an outdoor crypt at Culver City's Hillside Memorial Park Cemetery.
 His wife Helen Schonberger died of a heart attack on October 31, 1975, at age 75 and was interred in the crypt next to him on the right.
 At the time of his death, Howard was working on his autobiography titled I Stooged to Conquer.
 It was released in 1977 as Moe Howard and the Three Stooges.

 Howard and the Three Stooges received a posthumous star on the Hollywood Walk of Fame on August 30, 1983, at 1560 Vine Street.

 Howard was portrayed by Paul Ben-Victor in The Three Stooges, a 2000 made-for-TV biopic that focused on the trio's years in show business and their off-screen lives.
 In the 2012 Farrelly brothers' film The Three Stooges, Chris Diamantopoulos portrays Moe and Skyler Gisondo portrays Young Moe.